claire-mayfield/itp/Midterm/README.md

   }
 }

+#3) Here's the next version.
-3)Next, I renamed the functions involving my first audio file, which is titled "SwordSearch.wav."
+I renamed the functions involving my first audio file, which is titled "SwordSearch.wav."
 This doesn't effect the way that the code runs, but makes the code easier to decipher and understand.
 I changed "let myFirstSound" to "let SwordSearch," and then I changed "playCustomSound" to "playSwordSearch:"

 let SwordSearch;